iTwin/pcf/README.md

 You can write your own Loader by implementing [Loader](https://github.com/itwin/pcf/blob/main/core/src/loaders/Loader.ts) or extending one of the currently supported Loaders.

-## Programmatically Generate Nodes & DMOs
+## Programmatically Generate Construct Instances

 Since your connector is represented by objects (DMOs & Nodes), you can programmatically generate them based on external source data.